luloxi/PunkSociety/README.md

-🐰 Bun3 is an web3 multimedia social dapp 🫂 💬.
+🤘 PunkSociety is a forkable social dapp 🫂 💬.

 # 🐰 About the platform

-**🫂 Social**: Follow and message other users, like, comment and share posts, and receive notifications on activity.
+**🫂 Social**: Follow and message other users.
+Like, comment and share posts.
+Receive notifications on activity.
 **💬 Posts**: Can have text, image, audio, video, and links with preview.

 # 🐰 Roadmap